Advanced Quarkus Development

 Running the Application in Quarkus Dev Mode for Live Coding

 Live Coding (also referred to as Quarkus dev mode) allows us to run the app and make changes on the fly.
 Quarkus will automatically re-compile and reload the app when changes are made.
-This is a powerful and efficient style of developing that you will use throughout the lab.
+This is an efficient style of developing that you will use throughout the lab.

 When the dev mode starts, you will see a popup to access the welcome page.